Surue/surue.github.io/_posts/2020-04-07-Particle-systems.md

 One of the most common problems in programming is sorting arrays of elements.
 Particle needs to be sorted from the farthest to the closest of the camera.
 This is done to be sure to render particles and not having a particle behind other being drawn in front of them.
 And to sort them, we need to compute the distance from the camera to the particle, the distance between two points needs a square root to be done, one of the worst performance functions you can make a computer do.

 To solve the issue with the needs to sort every array of every data needed to draw a particle, first of all, to draw a particle, the gpu - Graphics Processing Unit, it’s in charge of rendering everything to the screen - doesn’t need to know about the lifetime of a particle.
 So less data need to be sorted.
-Secondly not every array of data need to be sorted, one trick is to sort only the positions and keeping an array of sorted index, to then take the needed info in a sorted order.
+Secondly, not every array of data needs to be sorted, one trick is to sort only the positions and keeping an array of sorts index, to then take the needed info in a sorted order.
 ![Sorted particles array](../assets/images/particles_sorted.png)

 To avoid the square root, in place of using the correct function it’s possible to use the Manhattan distance.
 This function removes the need of the square root, and even though the values of the distance are incorrect, there are consistently incorrect, it means that object can be sorted using this function.